colin-mccarthy/Ansible-Playbooks-for-Junos/README.md

 Always name your playbooks with a .yml at the end.
 This is required if you ever want to use your playbooks with Ansible Tower.

-As of Ansible 2.5 you should add these vars to your group vars

 With the network changes in Ansible 2.5 you need to set up your group vars for your Junos group like this.